Nikon D610 versus Canon 6D Mark II

 |Nikon D600 (⇒ lft | rgt)||Full Frame||24.2||6016||4016||1080/30p||25.1||14.2||2980||94|

-Many modern cameras are not only capable of taking still images, but also of capturing video footage.
+Many modern cameras are not only capable of taking still images, but can also record movies.
 The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the 6D Mark II provides a faster frame rate than the D610.
 It can shoot movie footage at 1080/60p, while the Nikon is limited to 1080/30p.

 Beyond body and sensor, cameras can and do differ across a range of features.
 The D610 and the 6D Mark II are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
-The adjacent table lists some of the other core features of the Nikon D610 and Canon 6D Mark II along with similar information for a selection of comparators.
-The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.
+The following table reports on some other key feature differences and similarities of the Nikon D610, the Canon 6D Mark II, and comparable cameras.
+If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.

 |Nikon D610 (⇒ rgt)||optical||YES||3.2||921||fixed||no||4000||6.0||12||no|